Praise be to the Lord, to God our Savior,

 Why is the Jewish system of blessings so complicated?
 One might suggest that we should simply recite that final, all-inclusive blessing for all food and leave it at that.
 Why do we need so many variations of blessings for food?

 The answer is because each kind of food contains different elements for which we can be grateful.
 When I am grateful for a sweet apple, it is a very different sensory experience than the experience that comes with praising God for a fresh slice of bread.
-Indulging in a slice of chocolate cake and biting into a carrot are both experiences to be thankful for, but they are very different.
+Indulging in a glass of wine and biting into a carrot are both experiences to be thankful for, but they are very different.
 Giving gratitude is a practice of the senses and a reminder that we need to be sensitive to all the different ways that God has blessed us.

 With that background, let’s look at verse 19 of Psalm 68.
 It reads: “Praise be to the Lord, to God our Savior, who daily bears our burdens.”
 However, to appreciate the Jewish teaching on this verse, we need to look at the literal translation of this verse: “Blessed is the Lord, day by day.
 He provides for us, the God Who delivers us, always.”